Srijan-XI/CODSOFT/README.md

 - 🧩 Button layout organized using the **CSS Grid** system.
 - 🔧 JavaScript functionality using event listeners, if-else conditions, and loops to handle operations.

-> ⚡ **Key Focus:** Strengthen your logical thinking and enhance your ability to build dynamic, responsive user interfaces.
+> ⚡ **Key Focus:** *Strengthen your logical thinking and enhance your ability to build dynamic, responsive user interfaces*.

 ---
 > Made with ❤️ using **HTML**, **CSS**, and **JavaScript**.